weevil-see/weevil-see.github.io/_posts/2025-08-22-peltophorus_polymitus.md

 ---
 I'm reclycling my instagram posts here, to make them accessible for everyone who doesn't use the platform.

+It's always interesting to know the weevils which are associated with well-known plants.
+So here's the first part of a series on Agave-associated weevils!

 {% include gallery %}